On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Abstract

 \section{Abstract}

-We study the integral cohomology rings of certain families of $2n$-dimensional orbifolds $X$ that are equipped with a well-behaved action of the $n$-dimensional torus.
-The orbifolds arise from two distinct but closely related combinatorial sources: from characteristic pairs $(Q,\lambda)$, where $Q$ is a simple convex $n$-polytope and $\lambda$ a labelling of its facets, and from $n$-dimensional fans $\Sigma$.
-In recent literature, they are referred to as \quasitoric orbifolds and singular toric varieties respectively.
-Our first main result provides combinatorial conditions on $(Q,\lambda)$ or on $\Sigma$ that ensure that the integral cohomology groups $H^*(X)$ of the associated orbifolds are concentrated in even degrees.
+We examine the integral cohomology rings of certain families of $2n$-dimensional orbifolds $X$ that are equipped with a well-behaved action of the $n$-dimensional real torus.
+These orbifolds arise from two distinct but closely related combinatorial sources, namely from characteristic pairs $(Q,\lambda)$, where $Q$ is a simple convex $n$-polytope and $\lambda$ a labelling of its facets, and from $n$-dimensional fans $\Sigma$.
+In the literature, they are referred as \quasitoric orbifolds and singular toric varieties respectively.
+Our first main result provides combinatorial conditions on $(Q,\lambda)$ or on $\Sigma$ which ensure that the integral cohomology groups $H^{\ast}(X)$ of the associated orbifolds are concentrated in even degrees.
 Our second main result assumes these condition to be true, and expresses the graded ring $H^*(X)$ as a quotient of an algebra of polynomials that satisfy an integrality condition arising from the underlying combinatorial data.
-Finally, we illustrate our ideas with a family of examples that involve orbifold towers, including $2$-stage \emph{orbifold Hirzebruch surfaces} whose integral cohomology rings may be presented in an attractive form.
+Also, we compute several examples.